 Muay Thai Sangha and Competition Muay Thai – Similarities

-Muay Thai Sangha has borrowed many training routines from Competition Muay Thai - building stamina through cardiovascular workouts, striking power and developing determination and mental strength through pain tolerance.
+Muay Thai Sangha uses many training routines from Competition Muay Thai - building stamina through cardiovascular workouts, striking power and developing determination and mental strength through pain tolerance.

 Muay Thai Sangha and Muay Thai Chaiya - Similarities

-Muay Thai Sangha has borrowed many fighting strategies and concepts of movement from Muay Thai Chaiya.
-The distribution of the body weight some of the stances and some of the counter-techniques have been absorbed from Muay Thai Chaiya because of their effectiveness.
+Muay Thai Sangha has borrowed some fighting strategies and concepts of movement as well as some of the counter-techniques from Muay Thai Chaiya because of their effectiveness.